Vincent A. Citro, Partner

 L. Horwitz, P.A.

-result of abilities he demonstrated as a federal prosecutor, including
+of abilities he demonstrated as a federal prosecutor, including prosecuting

-prosecuting homicides, Citro was appointed to serve on the Attorney General's
+homicides, Citro was appointed to serve on the Attorney General's Capital

-Capital Case Review Committee.
-As a committee member, he analyzed cases
+Case Review Committee.
+As a committee member, he analyzed cases throughout

-throughout the U.S. in which the death penalty was authorized by law,
+the U.S. in which the death penalty was authorized by law, and made recommendations

-National Security Division, Counterterrorism Section, where he advised
+Security Division, Counterterrorism Section, where he advised and guided

-and guided federal prosecutors, law enforcement agencies, and the intelligence
+federal prosecutors, law enforcement agencies, and the intelligence community

-community on cases affecting the United States' national security,
+on cases affecting the United States' national security, including DOJ-priority

 Call us today at Our criminal defense attorneys may be able to assist you in your case.